What is 'Up New' Technology? A Founder's Guide to 2025's Innovations

 3. Prioritize Lifelong Learning

-Technology evolves so quickly that skills can become outdated in just a few years.
-A commitment to lifelong learning for yourself and your team is non-negotiable.
-This can be structured through:
+Technology moves so fast that today's hot skill can be obsolete in a few years.
+A commitment to lifelong learning for both you and your team is non-negotiable.
+I've seen this work well in a few ways:

-- Subscription to Learning Platforms: Provide access to online courses and resources.
+• Learning Subscriptions: Provide access to online courses and resources for everyone.

 Essential Business and Tech Tools